Egypt–Qatar relations: 2017 diplomatic crisis

 On 5 June 2017, the government of Egypt, along with those of Saudi Arabia, Bahrain, and the United Arab Emirates, announced the severance of their diplomatic relations with Qatar.
 The Egyptian Foreign Ministry announced it was closing its operations to Qatari transportation.
 The Egyptian, Saudi, Bahraini, and Emirati governments cited Qatar's continuing alleged support for terrorism, such as the Muslim Brotherhood.
 The Muslim Brotherhood in Egypt is banned by the government and considered a terrorist organization.
 Islam Hassan argues "Egypt has had troubled relations with Qatar for many years, except during the presidential period of Mohamed Morsi.
 The Egyptian government has seen Qatar as a source of instability.
 The Egyptian regime also sees that Qatar challenges its rule by financing the Muslim Brotherhood, and other organizations, which the regime has outlawed and consider terrorist organizations.
 Thus, the Egyptian regime has been trying to resist Qatar by any means.
 The current issue between the Saudi bloc and Qatar seemed to be an opportunity to put pressure on Qatar to stop financing the Muslim Brotherhood, its affiliates, and supporters, and to support the Sisi regime."
 To move closer to the Gulf states, Qatar expelled dozens of Muslim Brotherhood leaders of the first and second class, headed by leader Essam Talima, and leader Mahmoud Hussein, who continued to lead the Brotherhood from Turkey, leaving the Muslim Brotherhood with less regional and international backing.

 Resumption of diplomatic relations (2021–present)

 On 20 January 2021, Egypt agreed to resume diplomatic relations with Qatar, making it the first country to officially do so under an Arab deal to end the dispute.
 In June 2021, Amr Kamal Eddin al-Sherbiny was appointed the Egyptian ambassador to Qatar.
 In July 2021, Salem Mubarak Al Shafi was appointed the Qatari ambassador to Egypt.

 On 24 June 2022, Qatar's Emir Tamim bin Hamad Al Thani met with Egyptian President Abdel Fattah el-Sisi in Cairo on his first official visit to Egypt since 2015.
 They discussed diplomatic and economic relations after Qatar and Egypt had signed investments contracts worth more than US$5 billion in March 2022.

+Within Qatar itself, there still exists continuing retaliation to Egyptians since 2017.
+Egyptians are not allowed to obtain resident status in the country due to a block in place on Egyptians by the Qatari Ministry of Interior.
+This issue extends to Egyptians being issued work visas, family visas, or other visas into Qatar that would allow them to apply for resident status, resulting in multiple cases of family separation or leaving the country.
+While the Qatari Government denies these allegations, in 2019 the country’s secretary-general of the National Tourism Council, Akbar al-Baker, described the Egyptian people as "enemies", this being one of very few times an official has discussed the issue of retaliation against Egyptians.